 So, the talk was from Johannes Nicolai from Enterprise Solutions Engineering team.
 There were almost no marketing stuff, but about their inner structure and flow.

-Сompany-wise they have around 600 people, half of them working remotely from everywhere, half of them SF-based.
+Company-wise they have around 600 people, half of them working remotely from everywhere, half of them based in San Francisco.
 And they are operating the 51st popular website on the internet.

 They are doing around 500 deploys per week.
 All devops stuff - deployments, metrics, changing some devops configurations, increasing limits they are doing via hubot in Slack.
 If something is going wrong, for example, DDoS, online team is talking about it and doing some performance checks and fixes right in Slack commands - that helps to see in the future what happened and what was done to check it and to fix it (also helps other people to learn how to be in that kind of situations).

-Also, they are actively using feature-flags, so deployed features they can turn on for themselves/some teams/some repositories/part of end users.
+Also, they are actively using feature-flags, so deployed features they can turn on for themselves/certain teams/some repositories/part of end users.